jbakjaskier/credit-cushion/README.md

 8. Add UI for when `hardship.loanVariationStatus` is `needsAttention` and have the UI to `resolve` it as well..
    - The `needsAttention` can resolve by going to `hardshipResolved`, however for the other two states -  for `variationGenerated` and `variationSent` - we will leave it as it is as it does not need resolving and the UI has hardship envelope details as well.

+9. Update Docusign Connect Endpoints for envelope Created, sent and completed events with tab information